How Do You Know If You’re Ready To Get Engaged?

 Wedding rings originated in Egypt and were only given to the bride as a symbol of ownership by her husband but thanks to some progress, the rings are now exchanged to show that the ownership goes both ways!
 The Sicilians were responsible for adding the diamond to the wedding ring, as they believed the diamond was forged in a fire of love, but this was really popularised by Archduke Maximilian of Austria when he married Mary of Burgundy in 1477.
 The father giving away the bride was linked to this idea of ownership, so we have not progressed quite that far.
 Wedding rings go on the fourth finger because people believed that there was a vein called the vena amoris that ran from the fourth finger directly to the heart.

-The brides bouquet has disputed origins depending on where you are in the world.
-In eastern Europe the bouquet originally consisted of mint and marigold to ward of evil spirits.
+The bride’s bouquet has disputed origins depending on where you are in the world.
+In eastern Europe the bouquet originally consisted of mint and marigold to ward off evil spirits.
 In western Europe the bouquet had a more practical purpose.
-People in the middle ages only bathed a few times a year, and the traditional first bath after winter was in May, so people got married in May, just after the first bath, and carried flowers to smell better.
+People in the Middle Ages only bathed a few times a year, and the traditional first bath after winter was in May, so people got married in May, just after the first bath, and carried flowers to smell better.

 White wedding dresses have nothing to do with purity but date from the wedding of Queen Victoria in 1840.
 Before that date people got married in red dresses (they still do in most of the non-western world), but because washing was so hard in those days, having an immaculate white dress was a symbol of ostentatiousness, of wealth, and this is what made the white dress popular.